Alessiorloreti/alessiorloreti.com/_posts/2016-07-16-Midtown-Exploring.markdown

 ![Lambo](https://c1.staticflickr.com/9/8665/28352445095_8d125b1fb1_c.jpg){:class="blog-picture"}
 f/4 | 1/5 | ISO 100

-From there we headed back towards Colony Square so Jon could try out his new fisheye on the MIDTOWN sign.
+From there we walked back towards Colony Square so Jon could try out his new fisheye on the MIDTOWN sign.
 As he was getting some shots, I noticed a bike rack also with the word "Midtown" on it and snapped a couple photos.

 ![Lambo](https://c1.staticflickr.com/9/8848/28070030520_4a3ce3c564_c.jpg){:class="blog-picture"}
 f/3.5 | 1/25 | ISO 3200

-We finished off the night in the middle of Peachtree (on a concrete median), getting some shots of the passing traffic and highrise buildings.
+We finished off the night in the middle of Peachtree (on a concrete median), getting some photos of the passing traffic and highrise buildings.

 ![Lambo](https://c1.staticflickr.com/9/8744/27736843583_4c1031cea3_c.jpg){:class="blog-picture"}